atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 ### Gamepad Does not Connect at All, Runs A Reconnect Loop, or Immediately Disconnects

 Check whether ERTM was disabled (see above).
-Also, some newer models use a different Bluetooth protocol "Bluetooth low energe" (BLE) which you may accidentally have disabled.
+Also, some newer models use a different Bluetooth protocol "Bluetooth low energy" (BLE) which you may accidentally have disabled.
 Check the following settings in `/etc/bluetooth/main.conf`:
 ```
 [General]
 ControllerMode = dual